skykiller30/EcoBeeFlaskApp/README.md

 - EcoBee
 - PhilipsHue

-Each data source has its own method of collecting temperature data see the wiki on how to set up developer accounts for each vendor
+Each data source has its own method of collecting temperature see below on how to get started with each vendor

+## EcoBee